minh-v/hackernews-back/README.md

 - When searching for post from sidebar, add search value to search bar
 - When on search page, remove search sider
 - When users delete comment, replace with "deleted" instead of cascading deletes.
+- Comment padding
+- On all handlesubmits, disabled the button at the beginning and reenable at the end